tediyang/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Timeline (West African Time)

-•	10:02 AM: Configuration push was made.
+•	10:02 AM: Configuration push was made.\n
-•	10:03 AM: Outage begins.
+•	10:03 AM: Outage begins.\n
 •	10:03 AM: Pagers alerted teams.
 •	10:03 AM – 10:10 AM: The network engineering team worked on the server.
 •	10:10 AM - 10:14 AM: Successfully installed the software program and stop it service on the load balancer server.